NavarroMaekylla/book-archiving-system/README.md

 ### `npm install'

-Note if a WARNING! was shown about the 'EditHandler', you can put the comment "// eslint-disable-next-line" to dismiss the error and compile the file successfully!
+Note if a WARNING! was shown about the 'EditHandler', you can put this comment before the said line "// eslint-disable-next-line" to dismiss the error and compile the file successfully!